Biology Major, B.S.–Quantitative Biology Track

 Biology is the study of life from both basic and applied perspectives across a broad range of analytical levels, from the molecule and cell to the organism and ecosystem.

-This program is designed for students with a strong interest in a multidisciplinary approach to biological problems in preparation for graduate study in biological or health sciences.
+This program is designed for students with a strong interest in a multidisciplinary approach that incorporates computational approaches to study biological problems, in preparation for graduate study in biological or health sciences.

 Student Learning Outcomes